ckirbs/ElevatorControlSystem/README.txt

 File Names and Descriptions
-	Elevator System
+	elevatorSubsystem
 		Elevator - A class responsiable for holding states, and information regarding the elevator subsystem ElevatorMotor - A class responsible for moving the elevator.
 Contains the state machine for the elevator ElevatorReceiver - Responsible for receiving, interpreting, and assigning floor request sent via the scheduler.
 		ElevatorState - An enumerated type denoting the different states for the elevator

-	Scheduler
+	scheduler
-		Communicator - A class that handles reading messages and generating responses for them Dispatcher - A class responsible for choosing the most suitable elevator to handle a new request ElevatorListener - A subclass of Communicator that listens for messages from the elevator and deals with them (by responding or passing them to a floor)
+		Communicator - A class that handles reading messages and generating responses for them Dispatcher - A class responsible for choosing the most suitable elevator to handle a new request (not used in this iteration)
+		ElevatorListener - A subclass of Communicator that listens for messages from the elevator and deals with them (by responding or passing them to a floor)
 		FloorListener - A subclass of Communicator that listens for messages from the floor and deals with them (by responding or passing them to an elevator)
 		SchedulerRunner - A main class that starts the Elevator and Floor Listeners

-	Floor System
+	floorSubsystem
 		Floor - A class that holds the information of each floor such as the doors and the lights FloorSystem - A class that schedules the events from the text file to be sent as packetsto the scheduler and receives packets from the scheulder to open/close doors and turn on lights

-	Resources
+	resources
 		Constants - A static class which only holds constant values to be used by other classes Directions - An enumerated type denoting directions that an elevator can move Message - A class responsible for creating and holding all of the users requests